 Few bands have had as unique a career as The Prodigy.
 The Essex outfit started out as a toytown rave outfit with novelty 1991 single Charly, and 1992’s debut Experience positioned them front and centre in the 90s dance scene, but everything moved in a decisively heavier direction on the albums that followed.

 It may have been Liam Howlett pulling the levers, but it was Keith Flint's demented performance in the Firestarter video that launched The Prodigy into the mainstream, and for many he remained the face of the band until his death in 2019.
-Howlett has he plans to continue making music as The Prodigy, but for now revel in these stone cold bangers from dance music’s heaviest band.
+Howlett has said he plans to continue making music as The Prodigy, but for now revel in these stone cold bangers from dance music’s heaviest band.

 10. The Narcotic Suite: Claustrophobic Sting (1994)

 Heaviness isn’t merely measured by how much you sound like Meshuggah, and even though the Prodigy’s earlier material leaned more on dance music’s tropes, 1994’s Music For The Jilted Generation suggested a change in tack.
 The guitars on Their Law and Voodoo People are obvious examples, but this part the band’s Narcotic Suite triptych, Claustrophobic Sting, measures by a different kind of weight.

 The repetitive, pinched synth lines are stretched to their limit and the Prodigy’s percussive edge is sanded off in a more dramatic fashion during the song’s climax; the eerie call of “my mind is going” amidst industrial clanging is akin to Skinny Puppy’s Convulsion.
 Which is a good, albeit terrifying, thing.

 9. Voodoo People (1994)